Currently Streeter covers news, views and things to do in over 97 Toronto neighbourhoods. More are being added as we expand our local coverage.

 Bridle Path: The Bridle Path is one of Toronto’s most famous neighbourhoods.
 It’s surrounded by the Don River Valley and roughly enclosed by Leslie Street and Bayview Avenue to the east and west, Sunnybrook Health Sciences Centre to the south, and The Bridle Path to the north.

-Caribou Park: The small community of Caribou Park — located east of Bathurst Street, west of Avenue Road and south of Lawrence Avenue West — is one of Toronto’s most affluent neighbourhoods with typical home prices coming in at over $1 million.
+Caribou Park: The small neighbourhood of Caribou Park — located east of Bathurst Street, west of Avenue Road and south of Lawrence Avenue West — is one of Toronto’s most affluent neighbourhoods with some of the city’s most expensive homes.

-Casa Loma: Surrounding and defined by the famous castle of the same name is the Casa Loma neighbourhood, located on the northeast corner of Davenport Road and Bathurst Street.
+Casa Loma: Surrounding and defined by the famous castle of the same name is the residential Casa Loma neighbourhood, located south of St. Clair Avenue West, north of Davenport Road, between Bathurst Street and Spadina Road.
+Streeter puts it into the Forest Hill area, although its small population includes both the very affluent and those with moderate incomes.

 Chaplin Estates: Chaplin Estates is the name of the neighbourhood bound by Eglinton Avenue to the north, Yonge Street to the east and Chaplin Crescent across the southwest.